johnnyhuy/jhuy-wordpress-theme/README.md

 # Todo

 - Release build (.zip) for normal upload installation.
+This build will have prebuilt assets.

 ## Getting Started